openskope/pyclowder2/README.md

 # Clowder SDK

 A new Clowder class has been created to simplify the interaction with the Clowder API.
-The Clowder class is especially useful software running outside the infrastructure where applications may not have access to RabbitMQ, etc.
+The Clowder class is especially useful software running outside the infrastructure where applications may only have access to the API and no access to RabbitMQ.

 # Extractor creation